Approximation of multipartite quantum states: revised version with new applications: Applications

 Below we consider examples of using Proposition \ref{REE-FDA}.

 \begin{example} Lemma 5 in \cite{PVP} and the additivity of the entropy imply that

 for any state $\rho$ of a bipartite finite-dimensional quantum system $A_1A_2$.

-Proposition \ref{REE-FDA} allows us to show that the inequalities in (\ref{LB-1}) remain valid for any state $\rho$ of a bipartite infinite-dimensional system provided that the state $\rho_{A_i}$ has the FA-property\footnote{This assumption implies, by Theorem 1 in \cite{FAP}, the finiteness of the extended conditional entropy $S(A_i|A_j)_{\rho}$ defined in (\ref{ce-ext}).} and $S(\cdot|\cdot)$ is the extended conditional entropy defined in (\ref{ce-ext}).
-Indeed, it suffices to show that
+Proposition \ref{REE-FDA} allows us to show that the inequalities in (\ref{LB-1}) remain valid for any state $\rho$ of a bipartite infinite-dimensional quantum system provided that the state $\rho_{A_i}$ has finite entropy and $S(\cdot|\cdot)$ is the extended conditional entropy defined in (\ref{ce-ext}).
+Indeed, by the additivity of the entropy and the relative entropy it suffices to show that (\ref{LB-1}) holds with $E_R^{\infty}(\rho)$ replaced by $E_R(\rho)$.
+Due to the inequality (\ref{ER-UB}) this can be done by applying the last claim of Proposition \ref{REE-FDA}.
+By symmetry we have only to show that